manuGil/online-core/docs/source/how-to.rst

 + **Answer questions and participate in the Virtual Classroom**.
 Each exercise contains questions that you should answer while conducting the exercises.
 Such questions will help you to assess your understanding of a certain concept or topic.
 Therefore, take the time to analyse them and provide the best answer you can.
 During the Virtual Classroom session, we will discuss the answers.

 Structure
 ---------

-This document is divided into five parts.
-Part one is, contains general information about the exercises.
+This document is divided into five parts:

++ **Part one** contains general information about the exercises.
 That is the part you are reading right now.
-Part two contains exercises related to *GI Science*, where you can learn about Geographic Information Systems and Spatial Analysis.
-Part three contains exercises related to *Earth Observation*, where you can learn about Remote Sensing and Image Interpretation.
-Part four contains exercises related to *Data Integration*, where you can learn about system dynamics and approaches to integrate data from multiple sources and perform advanced analysis.
-Part five, the *Appendices* contain additional information that will be useful for some of the exercises.
++ **Part two** contains exercises related to *GI Science*, where you can learn about Geographic Information Systems and Spatial Analysis.
++ **Part three** contains exercises related to *Earth Observation*, where you can learn about Remote Sensing and Image Interpretation.
++ **Part four** contains exercises related to *Data Integration*, where you can learn about system dynamics and approaches to integrate data from multiple sources and perform advanced analysis.
++ **Part five**, the *Appendices* contain additional information that will be useful for some of the exercises.

 Conventions